Connecticut Western Reserve: Legal issues with title

-Connecticut finally ceded sovereignty over the Western Reserve in 1800.
+Dissolution and legacy

+The Western Reserve thereby became federal property in April 1800, and settlers were allowed to retain their titles.
 The United States absorbed it into the Northwest Territory, which organized Trumbull County within the boundaries of the Reserve.
 Warren, Ohio is the former county seat of the Reserve and identifies itself as "the historical capital of the Western Reserve."
 Later, several more counties were carved out of the territory.
 The name "Western Reserve" survives in the area in various institutions such as the "Western Reserve Historical Society" and Case Western Reserve University in Cleveland.

 The Western Reserve was arguably the most anti-slavery region of the country in the pre-Civil War period.
 Many Underground Railroad routes ended with a trip through the Western Reserve to a boat to cross Lake Erie into what is today Ontario.
-The three oldest sons of the abolitionist John Brown—John Jr., Jason, and Owen—together with other participants in John Brown's raid on Harpers Ferry, were all living in Ashtabula County, for security; the Governor of Ohio, William Denison, refused to honor Virginia's request for Owen's arrest and extradition.
+The three oldest sons of the abolitionist John Brown—John Jr., Jason, and Owen—together with other participants in John Brown's raid on Harpers Ferry, were all living in Ashtabula County, for security; the Governor of Ohio, William Dennison Jr., refused to honor Virginia's request for Owen's arrest and extradition.
 A U.S. Marshall, attempting to serve a warrant requiring Owen to testify before a U.S. Senate committee, reported that without "an armed force" he could not be arrested; "in Ashtabula County...there is a secret and armed organization numbering several hundred."
 They proclaimed themselves safer there than in any other place in the U.S., or even in Canada.

 This area of Ohio became a center of resource development and industrialization through the mid-20th century.
 It was a center of the steel industry, receiving iron ore shipped through the Great Lakes from Minnesota, processing it into steel products, and shipping these products to the east.
 This industry stimulated the development of great freight lakers, as the steam ships were known, including the first steel ships in the 20th century.
 Railroads took over some of the freight and commodity transportation from the lake ships.
 In the late 19th and early 20th centuries, these cities attracted hundreds of thousands of European immigrants and migrants (both black and white) from the rural South to its industrial jobs.